-Since the majority of mouse and human pseudogenes are the result of retrotransposition processes mediated by transposable elements (TE), we investigated the genomic mobile element content in human and nouse on an evolutionary time scale (Figure 3B)
+Since the majority of mouse and human pseudogenes are the result of retrotransposition processes mediated by transposable elements (TE), we investigated the genomic mobile element content in human and mouse as well as the generation of processed pseudogenes, an evolutionary time scale (Figure 4B)

 TEs are sequences of DNA characterized by their ability to integrate themselves at new loci within the genome.
 TEs are commonly classified into two classes: DNA transposons and retrotransposons, with the latter being responsible for the formation of processed pseudogenes and retrogenes.
-Both human and mouse genomes are dominated by three types of TEs, namely short interspersed nuclear elements (SINEs), long interspersed nuclear elements (LINEs) and the endogenous retrovtrus (ERV) superfamily.
+Both human and mouse genomes are dominated by three types of TEs, namely short interspersed nuclear elements (SINEs), long interspersed nuclear elements (LINEs) and the endogenous retrovirus (ERV) superfamily.
 LINE-1 elements (L1) have been shown to mobilize Alu's, small nuclear RNAs and mRNA transcripts.
-We analysed the LINE, SINE and ERV content flanking pseudogenes influmma and mouse.
+We analysed the L1 retroposed processed pseudogenes in human and mouse.
 We define the evolutionary time scale by using the pseudogene sequence similarity to the parent gene as a proxy for age.
 Younger pseudogenes have a higher degree of sequence similarity to the parent, while older pseudogenes show a more diverged sequence.

-In human, we observe a smooth distribution of L1 flanked processed pseudogenes, with a single peak (at 92.5% sequence similarity to parents) hinting at the ourst of reuoransposition events, that occurred 40 MYA at the dawn of primate lineage and created the majority of human pseudogene content with a single peak (at 92.5% sequence similarity to parents, that occurred 40 MYA at the dawn of primate lineage and created the majority of human pseudogene content with a single peak (at 92.5% sequence similarity to parent genes, that occurred 40 MYA at the dawn of primate lineage and created the majority of human pseudogene content with a single peak (at 92.5% sequence similarity to parent genes, Also, in contrast to human where the density of L1 associated pseudogenes shows a steep decrease amongst young pseudogenes following the peak at 92.5% similarity, the density of L1 flanked mouse pseudogenes remains at a high level in the interval between 97% to 100% sequence similarity to parents.
-This observation suggests the presence of active transposable elements in mouse, which results in a continuous renewal of the processed pseudogene pool.
-This is also reflected in the large difference in the number of active LINE/L1s between human and mouse, with just over 100 in human https://citetalation.com (2622883 compared to 3,000 in mouse citetalation.com (2622883 compared to 3,000 in mouse citetalation (2622883 compared to 3,000 in mouse citetalation.com (2622883 compared to 3,000 in mou
+In human, we observe a smooth distribution of processed pseudogenes, with a single peak (at 92.5% sequence similarity to parents) hinting at the burst of retrotransposition events, that occurred 40 MYA at the dawn of primate lineage and created the majority of human pseudogene content \cite{14611660_15261647}.
+By contrast in mouse we found the processed pseudogene distribution is defined by two successive peaks at 92.5% and 97% sequence similarity to parent genes.
+Also, in contrast to human where the density of processed pseudogenes shows a steep decrease amongst young pseudogenes following the peak at 92.5% similarity, the density of mouse processed pseudogenes remains at a high level in the interval between 97% to 100% sequence similarity to parents.
+This observation suggests the presence of active transposable elements in mouse which results in a continuous renewal of the processed pseudogene pool.
+This is also reflected in the large difference in the number of active LINE/L1s between human and mouse, with just over 100 in human \cite{12682288} compared to 3,000 in mouse \cite{11591644}.